![]() |

 residential setting.
 In addition, you should expect to need more support

-during the time your son or daughter first returns home than a therapist
+during the time your son or daughter first return home than a therapist

 can provide in a 50 minute hour at her office.
 Some schools